Japan's Abe visits shrine for war dead, China, South Korea angered

 In an e-mail sent to Japanese nationals registered with the Japanese embassy in Beijing, the embassy warned its citizens to stay away from any demonstrations and to not congregate in big groups.

 "Given the media coverage, we fear the deterioration in sentiment towards Japan," the embassy said.
-"In dealing with Chinese people, pay attention to your behavior and your language."
+"In dealing with Chinese people, pay attention to your behaviour and your language."

 South Korea termed the visit a deplorable and anachronistic act that damaged ties between the two countries and summoned a top Japanese diplomat in Seoul to protest.